 The main job of the thyroid gland is to produce hormones T4 and T3.
 To do this the thyroid gland has to take a form of iodine from the bloodstream into the thyroid gland itself.
 This substance then undergoes a number of different chemical reactions which result in the production of T3 and T4.

-TSH is released from the pituitary into the bloodstream and travels to the thyroid gland.
-Here, TSH causes cells within the thyroid to make more T3 and T4.
+TSH is released from the pituitary gland into the bloodstream and travels to the thyroid gland.
+Here, TSH causes cells within the thyroid gland to make more T3 and T4.
 T3 and T4 are then released into the bloodstream where they increase metabolic activity in the body's cells.
-High levels of T3 stop the hypothalamus and pituitary from secreting more of their hormones.
-In turn this stops the thyroid producing T3 and T4.
+High levels of T3 stop the hypothalamus and pituitary gland from secreting more of their hormones.
+In turn this stops the thyroid gland producing T3 and T4.
 This system ensures that T3 and T4 should only be made when their levels are too low.

-Where are the parathyroid glands found?
+Where are the parathyroid glands?

 The body has four parathyroid glands.
 They are small, pea-sized glands, located in the neck just behind the butterfly-shaped thyroid gland.
 Two parathyroid glands lie behind each 'wing' of the thyroid gland.